harshanalla/MAPIR_Camera_Control/Packages/Windows/README.md

 # Windows OS
-Please Note: We are working on a more robust post processing for Kernel cameras, so post processing using Kernel cameras will be temporarily unavailable.
+Please Note: We are working on a more robust post processing for Kernel cameras, so post processing using Kernel cameras will be temporarily unavailable in most recent update.

 ## Current Version